OfficeDev/office-js-helpers/README.md

 The Authentication helper is built for standards compliant OAuth Implicit Flow.
 Out of the box it directly integrates with Microsoft, Google and Facebook authentication.

-> Microsoft integration uses the AzureAD AppModel v2 endpoints which enable Converged Authentication.
-It enables uses to login using their Work, School or Personal accounts.
+> Microsoft integration uses the AzureAD AppModel v2 endpoints which uses Converged Authentication.
+It enables users to login using their Work, School or Personal accounts.

 #### Setup
 Inside of your `Office.initialize` function add the following check: